-The percentage of shares beneficially owned before this offering is computed on the basis of 340,848,648 shares of our common stock outstanding (including shares of common stock issued as restricted stock subject to vesting) as of March 31, 2021, after giving effect to the Organizational Transactions and the effectiveness of our amended and restated certificate of incorporation.
-The percentage of shares beneficially owned after this offering is computed on the basis of 373,648,648 shares of our common stock outstanding immediately after the completion of this offering (including shares of common stock issued as restricted stock subject to vesting).
-Shares of our common stock that a person has the right to acquire within 60 days of March 31, 2021 are deemed outstanding for purposes of computing the percentage ownership of such person's holdings, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.
+The percentage of shares beneficially owned is computed on the basis of shares of our common stock outstanding as of , after giving effect to the Organizational Transactions and the effectiveness of our amended and restated certificate of incorporation.
+Shares of our common stock that a person has the right to acquire within 60 days of , 2021 are deemed outstanding for purposes of computing the percentage ownership of such person's holdings, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all directors and executive officers as a group.
 Unless otherwise indicated below, the address for each beneficial owner listed is c/o LifeStance Health, Inc., 4800 N. Scottsdale Road, Suite 6000, Scottsdale, AZ 85251.